 • Checking structural stability

-Proper maintenance supports plant health and prevents water-related damage.
+Proper maintenance ensures plant health and prevents structural or water-related issues.

 FAQs

-Yes, smaller modular systems can be installed in homes, provided structural and moisture considerations are addressed.
+Yes, smaller systems can be installed in residential spaces with proper planning and maintenance.

 Do living walls improve air quality?